Azure/azure-sdk-for-js/sdk/core/core-lro/README.md

-You will be able to find some working examples of an implementation of an operation and a poller both in our test files: https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/core/core-lro/test as well as in the azure-sdk-for-js libraries that might be currently using core-lro, wich can be found here: https://github.com/Azure/azure-sdk-for-js/search?q="from+%40azure%5C%2Fcore-lro"&unscoped_q="from+%40azure%5C%2Fcore-lro"
+You will be able to find some working examples of an implementation of an operation and a poller both in our test files: https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/core/core-lro/test as well as in the azure-sdk-for-js libraries that might be currently using core-lro, which can be found here: https://github.com/Azure/azure-sdk-for-js/search?q="from+%40azure%5C%2Fcore-lro"&unscoped_q="from+%40azure%5C%2Fcore-lro"

 ### Implementing an operation